THE PORCH COMMUNITY CHURCH

 Find Someone

 Each person writes on a blank index card one to three statements, such as favorite color, interest, hobby, or vacations.
 Pass out cards so everyone gets someone else’s card.
-Have that person nd the person with their card and introduce themselves.
+Have that person find the person with their card and introduce themselves.

 Famous Person